tmarsteel/jcli/docs/detailed.md

 Inside that tag you MAY specify as many aliases (for abbreviation or compatibility) as you wish.
 The identifier as well as all the aliases will be recognized.

-You MAY specify a `<default>` tag.
+One `<default>` tag MAY be given.
 This will be the value used when the option is not set.
 If a `<default>` tag is not given and the option is given in parsed input the value of the option will be `null`.
 To enforce an option set `required="true"` on the `<option>` tag.

-You MAY specify one `<filter>`-tag that will hint to the validator how to validate input given to that option.
+One `<filter>` tag MAY be given.
+It hints to the validator how to validate input given to that option.
 See below for filters.

 for example: